df15h-moddable/df15h-unreal/docs/ce/terms.md

 A: We may distribute examples "in source code or object code". (  [read more](https://www.unrealengine.com/en-US/eula/unreal) )

+## Unreal Engine Branding Guidelines and Trademark Usage

+Q: Can we use the Unreal Engine logo?

+A: No, not without express permission of Epic Games.

 ## Reference

 - [Conan Exiles](https://www.conanexiles.com/) @ conanexiles.